More than 4,000 Indians die of COVID-19 for second straight day

 According to health ministry data, India had 362,727 new COVID-19 infections over the last 24 hours while deaths climbed by 4,120.

+The surge in infections appears to be tapering off in the capital New Delhi, which has been one of the hardest-hit areas in the country.

+Manish Sisodia, the deputy chief minister of Delhi state, told reporters the ratio of infections to the number of people tested had fallen to 14% from 35%.
+The demand for medical oxygen, which was in short supply for weeks, had also fallen off, he said.

-The surge in infections has been accompanied by a slowdown in vaccinations, although Prime Minister Narendra Modi announced that vaccinations would be open to all adults from May 1.
+India’s deadly second wave of infections, which erupted in February, has been accompanied by a slowdown in vaccinations, although Prime Minister Narendra Modi announced that vaccinations would be open to all adults from May 1.

+ALthough it is the world’s largest vaccine producer, India has run low on stocks in the face of the huge demand.
+As of Thursday, it had fully vaccinated just over 38.2 million people, or about 2.8% of a population of about 1.35 billion, government data shows.

+The national drugs regulator has also permitted Bharat Biotech to conduct phase II and III clinical trials of the domestically developed COVID-19 vaccine Covaxin in children aged 2 to 18 years.

 Two states - Karnataka, which includes tech hub Bengaluru, and Maharashtra, which includes Mumbai - have announced they will temporarily suspend vaccination for people aged 18-44 years as they prioritize those over 45 who need their second dose.